khushi2125/AUTOMATED-REPORT-GENERATION/README.md

 📊 COVID-19 PDF Report Generator using FPDF
 This Python script reads a COVID-19 dataset from a CSV file, performs basic statistical analysis using pandas, and generates a formatted PDF report using the FPDF library.

+🎯 Objective
+Read structured data from a CSV file containing COVID-19 statistics by country.
+Analyze the data using summary statistics (mean, min, max, std, etc.) with the help of pandas.

 ✅ Features
 Reads data from covid_data.csv
 Analyzes numeric columns like Confirmed, Deaths, Recovered, and Active